mohduvesh1/Git-Halt-/README.md

-# Termination of Git of a Time-being
+# Termination of Git for a Time-being

 Last few touches